silvera/commandir/README.md

 Hey!
 John Smith!
 ```
 ### Templates
-Parameters, arguments and options can be referenced in the `run` parameter via `mustache template` syntax.
+Parameters, arguments and options can be referenced in the `run` parameter via `mustache` template syntax.
 In the above example, the values of the greeting parameter and name argument are populated with the appropriate values when the command is executed.

 ### Parameters
 Parameters are a dictionary that contains key-value pairs.
 The value can be of any type, including dictionaries or lists, but are typically scalars.
 Different executors may require different parameters.
-In addition, users can define arbitrary key-value pairs and reference them in the `run` parameter, as illustrated in the Sample Commands.
+In addition, users can define arbitrary key-value pairs and reference them via templates.

 The `shell` executor requires a `run` parameter, whose content is executed by the specified shell.
 As shown earlier, the desired shell can be specified by the `shell` parameter.